The Complete Guide to Patellofemoral Pain Syndrome

 PFPS affects the kneecap & surrounding area.
 Don’t confuse it with iliotibial band syndrome (ITBS) which definitely affects primarily the outside of the knee (the lateral or outward-facing side of the knee).
 This picture is of a right knee.

 Does patellofemoral syndrome ever go away?
-Average cases usually back off within a few months with basic taking-it-easy therapy and maybe basic physical therapy.3 “Basic physical therapy” probably isn’t actually effective, but recovery proceeds anyway simply because the body is pretty good at healing.4
+Average cases usually back off within a few months with basic taking-it-easy therapy and some basic rehab exercising.5 “Basic rehab exercising” probably isn’t particularly effective, but recovery proceeds anyway because the body is mostly quite good at healing.6 Unfortunately, some cases do worsen and persist indefinitely.
+If it has already been going on for several months, the sky’s the limit.

 How do you treat patellofemoral pain?
-Primarily with “load management,” especially more initial rest than most people realize they need — simple in theory, but challenging in practice, and it won’t work with all causes of anterior knee pain.
+Mostly with “load management,” especially more initial rest than most people realize they need — simple in theory, but challenging in practice, and it won’t work with all causes of anterior knee pain.
 Many doctors and therapists buy into the conventional wisdom that the problem is essentially “mechanical” and they try to fix it — with corrective exercise, stretching, and surgery, for instance — but this is a simplistic view of what’s wrong in the first place.
-Fortunately, a few medical experts suggest good alternatives, to be explained in detail below.

-What happens if patellofemoral pain goes untreated?
+What happens if patellofemoral pain isn’t treated?
 Since there is no proven or reliable treatment, there is also none to neglect.
-If untreated — which is effectively all most people do — patellofemoral pain may get better, stay the same, or get worse.
+If untreated — which is effectively all most people do — it probably won't get any worse … unless you obviously push you’re your luck by overdoing it with your knees.

 What exercises can I do with patellofemoral syndrome?
 It’s not so much “what” exercise you can do as “how soon” and “how hard” you can do them.
 You can do any exercise that doesn’t irritate the knee, at first, but nothing that does.
 As rehab progresses, you reintroduce more activities that load the knee, and eventually anything’s fair game.

 Do you need surgery for patellofemoral syndrome?
-Rarely.
-It can become a realistic option for some severe chronic cases
+Very rarely.
+Some relatively minor procedures can become realistic options for a few severe, chronic cases.

 Does patellofemoral pain affect teens more than adults?
-The incidence of patellofemoral pain in adolescents is only a little bit higher than it is in the general population, and it is generally less serious and stubborn.
-Patellofemoral pain in teens isn’t specifically covered in this tutorial.
-However, it’s still useful for young patients.5Getting good care for patellofemoral pain is a challenge
+The incidence of patellofemoral pain in adolescents is only a little bit higher than it is in the general population, and it is mostly less serious.
+Patellofemoral pain in teens isn’t specifically covered in this guide, but it may still be useful for young patients.7Getting good care for patellofemoral pain is a challenge

 And so, many popular treatments for PFPS are of dubious value:

-- Correcting muscle imbalances is by far the most common prescription for PFPS.
-The idea is to teach muscles to pull more evenly on your kneecap — which good science has shown to be difficult at best, possibly impossible, and quite likely irrelevant.8
+- Correcting muscle imbalances and poor patellar alignment and movement is by far the most common prescription for PFPS.
+The idea is to teach muscles to pull more evenly on your kneecap — which good science has shown to be difficult at best, possibly impossible, and quite likely irrelevant.
+The science of this controversial claim will be discussed in detail below, but it’s much too uncertain for this to be a popular approach.

-- Quadriceps massage is a popular alternative treatment, but massage — while good medicine for many painful conditions — is really not very helpful for kneecap pain, which is a very “jointy” problem.
+- Quadriceps massage and intense “fascial release” of the lateral thigh and IT band is a popular alternative treatment, but massage — while good medicine for many painful conditions — is really not very helpful for any common kind of knee pain.

 - “Stay active” is one of the most common recommendations — but it can be the worst therapy of all for patellofemoral pain.
-It’s knee jerk advice, given by professionals unfamiliar with the nature of PFPS.
-While exercise can be useful, “staying active” is overly simplistic advice, and it can backfire.
+While activity and exercise certainly definitely be useful, simply “staying active” is overly simplistic advice that can easily backfire simply by doing too much, too soon.

-- Treating PFPS like arthritis is a basic misunderstanding of the condition.
-Family doctors usually do this, but they are poorly informed about PFPS.9 It’s an understandable mistake — the distinction between PFPS and arthritis is complex — but it’s bad news for the patient with serious chronic pain!
+- Treating PFPS like arthritis is a common basic misunderstanding of the condition.
+Family doctors usually do this, because they are poorly informed about PFPS.13 It’s an understandable mistake — the distinction between PFPS and arthritis is complex — but it’s bad news for the patient with serious chronic pain.

 - Knee surgery is rarely a good option and often prescribed prematurely.
-Specialists10 and orthopaedic surgeons cannot be counted upon to provide good advice for PFPS.11 Experts believe surgery to be quite risky,12 and the research is very discouraging.
+Specialists14 and orthopaedic surgeons cannot be counted upon to provide good advice for PFPS.15 Debridement in particular is a very low quality prescription16 and the research on all kinds of surgical approaches is quite discouraging.
+Some things just cannot be fixed with scalpels.

 What’s in a name?
 The many labels of patellofemoral pain